Theo Terry

 Articled Law Student

 Motivated by his commitment to workers’ rights and social justice, Theo went to law school to pursue a career in union-side labour law.
-In his second year, he was selected to represent UBC in the National Labour Arbitration Competition moot, giving him the opportunity to strengthen his advocacy and research skills by preparing for, and competing in, a mock labour arbitration.
-Theo also volunteered with the Law Students’ Legal Advice Program (LSLAP), a student-run legal clinic providing free legal advice and assistance to low-income residents of British Columbia.
+While in law school, Theo was also selected to represent UBC in the National Labour Arbitration Competition moot, giving him the opportunity to strengthen his advocacy and research skills by preparing for, and competing in a mock labour arbitration.
+He also volunteered extensively with the Law Students’ Legal Advice Program (LSLAP), a student-run legal clinic providing free legal advice and assistance to low-income residents of British Columbia.
 As an LSLAP clinician and clinic head, he assisted clients with a range of legal issues including employment, human rights, tenancy, small claims, and criminal matters, and appeared in Provincial Court and at a variety of administrative tribunals.

 Prior to law school, Theo studied fine arts at Emily Carr University of Art + Design.
 As a visual artist, his work has been exhibited at various local institutions.
 Theo also worked in technology hardware manufacturing before returning to university to study law.